Highlighting Spokane's Favorite Art Event

-Spokane arts nonprofit Terrain started as a one-off thing: a party thrown in a vacant building, highlighting local artists and their work.
+The Spokane arts nonprofit Terrain started as a one-off party in a vacant building, highlighting local artists and their work.

-In the decade-plus since, Terrain has become a permanent fixture in Spokane’s art world.
-The organization has expanded from vacant warehouses to its own gallery space, a retail storefront in River Park Square and year-round programming tailored to the local art community.
+In the decade-plus since, Terrain cemented itself as a permanent fixture in Spokane’s art world.
+The organization expanded from vacant warehouses to its own gallery space, a retail storefront in River Park Square, and year-round programming tailored to the local art community.

-While Terrain’s flagship event was put on hold for two years due to the pandemic, it’s making its triumphant return in 2022 under the leadership of Ginger Ewing and Jackie Caro, the organization’s executive director and operations director, respectively.
+Terrain’s flagship event takes place on the first of October of every year under the leadership of Ginger Ewing and Jackie Caro, the organization’s executive director and operations director, respectively.

-The organization’s events may have come to a screeching halt in the two-year interim, but the work behind the scenes didn’t.
-Ewing and Caro searched for ways to put money into the pockets of artists by hosting pop-up vaccination clinics and hiring BIPOC artists to do art tutorials in The Black Lens newspaper.
+The organization’s work behind the scenes showcases its dedication to artists around the Northwest.
+For example, Ewing and Caro searched for ways to put money into the pockets of artists by hosting pop-up vaccination clinics and hiring BIPOC artists to do art tutorials in The Black Lens newspaper during the COVID-19 pandemic.
 After receiving grants and completing other fundraising efforts, Terrain brought in about $800,000 for local artists despite its own hardships.

 “As an organization, we were losing thousands and thousands of dollars a week during that time,” Ewing says.
 “We need Terrain to sustain our organization and to fulfill our mission of bringing people together and showcasing amazing art.”

-In addition to featured art being sold directly to patrons at the flagship event, there’s also a major fundraising focus to secure donations from attendees during its one-night run.
+Terrain features art that can be sold directly to patrons at the flagship event.
+There’s also a major fundraising focus to secure donations from attendees during its one-night run.

 The event is known for bringing together the entire creative community — whether you’re a poet, a musician or a potter, you can find a sense of belonging at Terrain.